Components of dam – 12 dam components explained

 Advantages of Dams

 The dams provide a range of environmental, economic and social benefits.
 One of the most important benefits of dams is water storage.
-The stored water is used for drinking, cleaning, bathing, gardening, irrigation purposes, and industrial purposes.
+People use the stored water for drinking, cleaning, bathing, gardening, irrigation, and industrial purposes.

-Dams may be constructed to meet the following functions
+Dams are constructed to meet the following functions

-• Irrigation – The water from the dams is diverted through canals to the field where the water level is low for irrigation purposes.
+• Irrigation – Irrigation authorities divert water from the dam through canals to fields with low water levels for irrigation purposes.

-• Hydroelectric power – The water stored in the dam is passed through turbines for hydroelectric power generation.
+• Hydroelectric power – Engineers pass the water stored in the dam through turbines to generate hydroelectric power.

-• Flood prevention – The water level of rivers, streams, etc is maintained by constructing dams across it.
+• Flood prevention – The water level of rivers, streams, etc is maintained by constructing a dam across it.
 This prevents the loss and damage from unexpected floods.

 • Recreation – The water stored in the dam is used for fishing, boating, and other recreational activities.